UPDATE: The deadline for the UCLA Chancellor's Arts Initiative has been extended to January 9, 2023.

 The Arts Initiative was established in 2006 as an annual program designed to foster the advancement of the arts and arts-related scholarship at UCLA.
 To date, more than one hundred projects across the arts and humanities have been supported by Arts Initiative funding.
 In 2020, the Chancellor's Council on the Arts was established to connect and mobilize UCLA' s diverse artistic communities, drawing upon their strengths in areas such as visual and performing arts, theater, film and television, creative writing, digital arts and media, architecture and urban design, dance, music, humanistic research on the arts, public arts curation and presentation, K-12 arts education, community arts, and international programs in the arts and arts policy.

-The 2022-23 Chancellor's Arts Initiative will be administered through a partnership between the Chancellor’s Council on the Arts (CCoA) and the UCLA Office for Research and Creative Activities (ORCA).
-With a streamlined application process, funding will be available to directly support faculty research and creative activities in the arts.
+The 2022-23 Chancellor's Arts Initiative will be administered through a partnership between the Chancellor’s Council on the Arts (CCoA) and the UCLA Office of the Vice Chancellor for Research and Creative Activities (ORCA).

 Recipients of Arts Initiative funding will continue to be featured on the Go Arts Portal, a digital platform designed to bring together the university’s arts organizations with the goal of articulating and amplifying the power of the arts to elevate and enrich lives.
 Through storytelling, programming, and advocacy, Go Arts deepens connections both across campus and with local and global communities.
 Information about last year’s grant recipients can be found here.

-- The purpose of Arts Initiative funding is to support UCLA faculty’s arts-based research, recognizing and supporting the value of creative activities in the arts, both for the university and for communities beyond academia.
+- The purpose of Arts Initiative funding is to support UCLA faculty’s arts-based research, recognizing and supporting the value of creative activities in the arts for the university, Los Angeles communities, and beyond.

-- A total of just under $100K in grants is available.
-Arts Initiative grants are between $5-15K (maximum award amount).
+- A total of about $150K in grants is available.
+Arts Initiative grants are between $5-15K (maximum award amount), with most awards made in the amount of $10K.